 Each year, Open Space Districts and Marin’s Fire Agencies perform a variety of tasks to reduce the possibility of wildfire on the county’s wild lands.
 Despite best efforts, it is simply not possible to entirely eliminate the threat that fire, starting on private property or on public open space, presents.

-To help protect your home, the Marin County Open Space District, the Marinwood Community Services District (CSD) and County Service Area 13 (CSA-13 Upper Lucas Valley), in cooperation with the Marin County Fire Chiefs Association, invites and encourages you to mow grass, limb up trees, remove dead and dying tree limbs, and thin out bushes on District lands thirty to one hundred feet of your property.
+To help protect your home, the Marinwood Community Services District (CSD) and County Service Area 13 (CSA-13 Upper Lucas Valley), in cooperation with the Marin County Fire Chiefs Association, invites and encourages you to mow grass, limb up trees, remove dead and dying tree limbs, and thin out bushes on District lands thirty to one hundred feet of your property.
 As part of a new program, no permits are required, and a Ranger or fire department representative need not meet you on site.
 This program is intended to make it easier for homeowners to conduct clearance on these properties.
 If you have any questions please contact Fire Chief Tom Roach at 415-479-0122.

 Please follow the guidelines below to ensure your clearance work does not start a fire.

-- Fire hazard concerns on properties other than your own or the Districts’ jurisdication can be brought to the attention of the Marinwood Fire Chief.
+•Fire hazard concerns on properties other than your own or the Districts’ jurisdiction can be brought to the attention of the Marinwood Fire Chief.

 •Do not use metal mowing heads on power scythes (weed whippers) as they can spark from contact with rocks.

 •Make sure spark arrestors are in place and functioning.